KidLanz/SID/README.md

 # StuInfoDemo

-This is a small demo of using a service to make a sort of server for data
+This is a small demo of using a service to make a sort of server for data.
+The instructions are under the DemoPresentation folder.

 ## Development server